 To promote snowmobiling in an organized way for safety and family enjoyment.

 The club currently maintains more than 100 miles of snowmobile trails in both northern and southern Cass County as part of the Snowmobile North Dakota trail system(see trail map).
-This trail serves the towns of Amenia, Argusville, Arthur, Casselton, Davenport, Harwood, Leonard, and Mapleton.
+This trail serves the communities of Amenia, Argusville, Arthur, Casselton, Davenport, Harwood, Leonard, and Mapleton.
 In addition, our trail system includes links to the Red River Son-Riders (South of Fargo, ND) trails and Clay County Trail Blazers (Clay County, MN) trail systems.

 - SnowJam, the area’s premier snowmobiling event